A suspect was charged in the Gilgo Beach serial killings cold case. Here’s a timeline of the case and the investigation - KESQ

 The other set of remains “genetically matched” with remains found in 1996 on Fire Island, “significantly expanding the timeline and geographic reach” of the investigation, officials said.

+Another phone call was placed in July 2009 just days after Barthelemy disappeared.
+It was the first of seven calls he made from Barthelemy’s cell phone.
+Cohen said in the phone call, the unidentified male caller referred to Barthelemy as a “whore” in a short conversation with her then-15-year-old sister, Cohen told CNN at the time.

+In the final call, the man described in graphic detail to the victim’s sister what he had done sexually to Barthelemy, Cohen said.

 In December 2011, Gilbert’s body was found in the wooded marshes of Suffolk County’s Oak Beach.
-That beach is about 9 miles from where the 10 other sets of human remains were found.
+The beach is about 9 miles from where the 10 other sets of human remains were found.

 Authorities later said they believed Gilbert’s death may have been accidental and not related to the Gilgo Beach slayings.